 Kubernetes, also known as k8s, is an open-source container orchestration system that allows you to automatically manage containerized workloads and services.

 Application storage is essential to Kubernetes.
-Without application storage, you might lose data whenever a container crashes, or you might not be able to share files between containers running in the same Pod.
+It helps you keep your data safe whenever a container crashes, and allows you to share files between containers running in the same Pod.